-If you are among the millions of people who will be taking to the skies during the summer travel season that is just getting underway, it might be a good idea to review your airline's policy about photography before heading to the airport.
+If you are among the millions of people who will be taking to the skies during the summer travel season that is just getting underway, it is a good idea to review your airline's policy about photography before heading to the airport, lest you find yourself kicked off the plane and sent back to the terminal.

 |United 737 departs SEA|